marco-iann/nc-news-client/README.md

 You can visit the hosted project [here](https://marco-iann-nc-news.netlify.com/), hosted on [Netlify](https://www.netlify.com/)

+Also, you can find the API [here](https://marco-iann-nc-news-api.herokuapp.com/api/), hosted on [Heroku](https://dashboard.heroku.com), and the link to the GitHub repository [here](https://github.com/marco-iann/nc-news-api)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.